webdriverio/native-demo-app/README.md

 - **:pinching_hand:	Drag:** This screen holds a simple puzzle.
 The puzzle can be solved by dragging the pieces into the main image.

 ## Contributing
-Please read [CONTRIBUTING.md](./docs/CONTRIBUTING.md) for details on our process for submitting pull requests to us
+Please read [CONTRIBUTING.md](./docs/CONTRIBUTING.md) for details on our process for submitting pull requests to us or building an app release for Android Emulators/Real devices or an iOS Simulator.

 ## Versioning
 We use [SemVer](https://semver.org/) for versioning, see [VERSIONING.md](./docs/VERSIONING.md) for more information.